Travis Jankowski Preview, Player Props: Rangers vs. Twins

 Twins Pitching Rankings

-- The Twins have a 3.92 team ERA that ranks eighth across all league pitching staffs.
+- The Twins have the seventh-ranked team ERA across all MLB pitching staffs (3.93).

-- Lopez will aim for his 10th victory when he makes the start for the Twins, his 26th of the season.
-He is 9-6 with a 3.51 ERA and 187 strikeouts through 153 2/3 innings pitched.

-- The right-hander last pitched on Saturday against the Pittsburgh Pirates, when he threw six scoreless innings while giving up six hits.
+- The righty last appeared on Saturday against the Pittsburgh Pirates, when he tossed 6 2/3 innings, allowing four earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.